 is minimal.

-\subsection{Scenario 2: Estimating the Log-Variance With a Known Mean}
+\subsection{Scenario 2: Estimating the log-variance with a known mean}

 Next, we examine a linear model that estimates the logarithm of the variance.
-We again have $n$ datapoints $(\bm{x}_{i}, y_{i})$ where we assume the log of the variance to be a linear function of the covariates:
+We again have $n$ datapoints $(\bm{x}_{i}, y_{i})$ and we assume the log of the variance to be a linear function of the covariates:

 We use the same covariates and for the targets we define:

 where $\psi$ is the digamma function.
 This somewhat technical choice for $C$ is made such that